Preprint

 Throughout the interviews several interesting points were made by the participants, including two who mentioned the idea of a prominent red button to log in with, much like the type you might find in a game show, thus illustrating a desire for simplicity when authenticating.
 This can be compared to AT devices that have a simple process of a paddle or a switch to trigger an event.

 Participants shared several innovative ideas for login systems showing great creativity and imagination.
 One mentioned a picture-based system, which as mentioned there is already some research into.
-Another suggested a device connected to her wheelchair which prevents it going out-of-reach.
+Another suggested a device connected to her wheelchair which prevents it from going out-of-reach.
 One participant was also unaware that USB-based fingerprint keys were already available, as this would be ideal for them.
-This shows that there is still much scope for authentication and there is no need to adhere to anachronic views of how it should be.
+This shows that there is still much scope for authentication, and there is no need to adhere to anachronic views of how it should be.

 5. Discussion

-Initially, there are two methods of authentication with a service for the user (see Figure 4), either via the authentication app for verification and subsequently on to the service or by accessing the service, which then calls the authentication app for verification.
+Theorectically, there are two methods of authentication with a service for a user (see Figure 4), either via the authentication app for verification and subsequently on to the service or by accessing the service, which then calls the authentication app for verification.
 The initial prototype application does not clearly define which of these two methods it intends to use to establish a connection with a service or organization.
-However, the currently accepted norm for this procedure is the latter of these two, due to reduced complexity [26], whereby the service polls the authenticator for eID confirmation.
+However, the currently accepted norm for this procedure is the latter of these two, due to reduced complexity [27], whereby the service polls the authenticator for eID confirmation.
 Development of the application may require further research into Development, Security and Operations (DevSecOps), along with User Interface (UI) design, both coupled with extra considerations for the disabled.
 Naturally, this is also a logical method for in-person eID utilization, in the event that the client is physically located at the service’s premises.

-Suggested precautions for security might include software hosting at secure premises with good security such as Access Control Systems (ACS), physical identification (ID), Closed Circuit Television (CCTV) to prevent social engineering or physical access to sensitive hardware [28].
+We also acknowledge the paradoxical yet significant trade-off between security and usability, which can perhaps be solved by adapting these levels dependent on the service that is being accessed.
+Suggested precautions for security might include software hosting at secure premises with good security such as Access Control Systems (ACS), physical identification (ID), Closed Circuit Television (CCTV) to prevent social engineering or physical access to sensitive hardware [29].

 We may also consider defense systems that detect Internet of Things (IoT) attacks that manipulate device firmware, software and operating systems, such as those found on mobile phones, fingerprint scanners, servers and other AT hardware.
-These also include “Intrusion and Anomaly Detection Datasets” [29] such as X-IIoTID, CIC-IDS2017, CICIoT2023 and Edge-IIoTset.
-Many datasets are open-source and so freely available to use without cost, such as the CIC-IDS2017 dataset that is provided by the Canadian Institute for Cybersecurity [30].
+These also include “Intrusion and Anomaly Detection Datasets” [30] such as X-IIoTID, CIC-IDS2017, CICIoT2023 and Edge-IIoTset.
+Many datasets are open-source and so freely available to use without cost, such as the CIC-IDS2017 dataset that is provided by the Canadian Institute for Cybersecurity [31].
+These data sets all contain information that can help keep a system secure.

-More encouragingly, modern research also suggests that there are also new strategies that we can use to keep the balance between security and performance, without any unfair sacrifice to either side of the scales by using deep learning to adapt defensive strategies on the fly, whereby the system optimizes for maximum performance or security depending on the recognizable characteristics of any given access request [31].
-Indeed, advanced ultra secure and high performing eID solutions may soon be a common reality with the advent of quantum computing thereby harnessing the ultra-fast potential of “quantum enabled data authentication” [32]; further pressing the boundaries of modern authentication systems that are now fast becoming more deeply interwoven into the general population’s daily lives.
+More encouragingly, modern research also suggests that there are also new strategies that we can use to keep the balance between security and performance, without any unfair sacrifice to either side of the scales by using deep learning to adapt defensive strategies on the fly, whereby the system optimizes for maximum performance or security depending on the recognizable characteristics of any given access request [32].
+Indeed, advanced ultra secure and high performing eID solutions may soon be a common reality with the advent of quantum computing thereby harnessing the ultra-fast potential of “quantum enabled data authentication” [33]; pressing onward the boundaries of modern authentication systems that are now fast becoming more deeply interwoven into the general population’s daily lives.

 6. Conclusions

 We can see from the results that security is important to disabled people, so making this a priority on any eID is a must to protect them fully.
 It was accepted that any general AT/hardware device would be acceptable as an eID, with preferences for fingerprints and face recognition coming out top, along with the humble mobile phone.
 Fears over signal-jacking for Radio Frequency (RF) fobs, were also expressed, so secure radio channels are needed.
-However, they can often be based on Remote Keyless Entry (RKE) designs [3], which can be replicated at relatively low cost, which raises security concerns.
-We should complement any on-board transmissions with Rivest-Shamir-Adleman public-key cryptosystem (RSA) security certificates that ensure the utmost security for users.
+However, they can often be based on Remote Keyless Entry (RKE) designs [37], which can be replicated at low cost, which raises security concerns.
+Future security system designs should complement any on-board transmissions with Rivest-Shamir-Adleman public-key cryptosystem (RSA) security certificates that ensure the utmost security for users.

 To conclude, by looking at our Theorems, we have discovered the existence of multiple issues within the domain of electronic identity authentication, manifesting themselves in various forms.
 Through the process of an empirical qualitative study, we consider that disabled users are consequently affected by these, due to a lack of accessibility inefficiencies.
-It is recommended that solutions should be implemented to improve the usability for the user group whilst maintaining optimal security.
+It is recommended that solutions should be implemented to improve the usability for the user group while maintaining optimal security.

 Supplementary Materials

-The following supporting information can be downloaded at the website of this paper posted on Preprints.org, https://vimeo.com/513400390?fl=pl&fe=sh, Video S1: Authentibility Demo.
+The following supporting information can be downloaded at: https://vimeo.com/513400390?fl=pl&fe=sh, Video S1: Authentibility Demo.

 Author Contributions